Just what you need to know. And nothing more.

 There are three hotels I consider when going to Disneyland:

-- The Fairfield Inn Anaheim on Harbor Boulevard is not luxurious, but it is clean, newly-renovated, inexpensive (~$150/night), has good service, and is actually closer to the parks than the Disneyland Hotel.
+- The Fairfield Inn Anaheim on Harbor Boulevard is not luxurious, but it is clean, newly-renovated, a little less expensive($150-$225/night), and is actually closer to the parks than the Disneyland Hotel.
 You may not get early entry to the parks (see below) if you stay at this non-Disney hotel.
 That’s a minor disadvantage, not a deal-breaker.
 Also: the pool is boring.
-(If you want a fun pool at a value hotel, the Howard Johnson’s on Harbor Boulevard is supposed to be good.)
+If you want a fun pool at a value hotel, the Howard Johnson’s on Harbor Boulevard is supposed to be good.

 There are other good hotels, but none I’ve found match the value, quality, and proximity of these three.